allpix-squared/allpix-squared/src/modules/GenericPropagation/README.md

 * `ignore_magnetic_field`: The magnetic field, if present, is ignored for this module.
 Defaults to false.

 ### Plotting parameters
-* `output_plots` : Determines if output plots should be generated for every event.
+* `output_plots` : Determines if simple output plots should be generated for a monitoring of the simulation flow.
+Disabled by default.
+* `output_linegraphs` : Determines if linegraphs should be generated for every event.
 This causes a significant slow down of the simulation, it is not recommended to enable this option for runs with more than a couple of events.
 Disabled by default.
-* `output_plots_step_length` : Determines if a global histogram should be created with all the step lengths used during integration.
-Default to `output_plots`, but could be enabled separately as it has much lower performance impact.
 * `output_plots_step` : Timestep to use between two points plotted.
 Indirectly determines the amount of points plotted.
 Defaults to *timestep_max* if not explicitly specified.
 * `output_plots_theta` : Viewpoint angle of the 3D animation and the 3D line graph around the world X-axis.
 Defaults to zero.
 * `output_plots_phi` : Viewpoint angle of the 3D animation and the 3D line graph around the world Z-axis.
 Defaults to zero.